hudeany/dbimport/README.md

     -import importfilepathOrData: File to import (?, * as wildcards, automapping only), maybe zipped (.zip, .tar.gz, .tgz, .gz) or data as text (See optional parameter '-data')

-## Optional parameters for db import
+## Optional parameters for database import
 	-data: Declare importfilepathOrData explicitly as inline data (No filepath) -x importDataFormat: Data import format, default format is detected by file extension or, if it cannot be detected, default is CSV
 		importDataFormat: CSV | JSON | XML | SQL | EXCEL | ODS | VCF | KDBX